Home » Drunk Driving Statistics

 Drunk driving is especially dangerous as it puts the driver, passengers, pedestrians, and other drivers on the road at risk.
 Despite calls by the authorities for drivers not to drive while under the influence of alcohol, a significant number of drivers don’t heed this advice and warning.

-Annually, drunk driving results in $44 billion in damage and deaths across the United States.
-NHTSA reported that in 2020, 26.8% of the drivers who were seriously injured or lost their lives in a car crash were drunk.
+In 2019, drunk driving resulted in $68.9 billion in economic costs across the United States according to the National Highway Traffic Safety Administration (NHTSA).
+Moreover, in 2021 the NHTSA reported that 31% of the drivers who were seriously injured or lost their lives in a car crash were drunk.

 Between 2019 and 2020, the number of drunk driving accidents increased by 9%.
-This statistic is worrying, bearing in mind that during this period, there was a national lockdown due to the Covid-19 pandemic.
+These drunk driving statistics are worrying, bearing in mind that during this period, there was a national lockdown due to the COVID-19 pandemic.
 Even though drivers drove for 13% fewer miles on average during the pandemic, they still did so while under the influence of alcohol.

 Another shocking statistic is that 230 children died in drunk-driving crashes, and 1/3 of all reported traffic-related deaths occur due to drunk driving.
 Every year, more than 10,000 people lose their lives on the road.

 Notably, 68% of alcohol-related car crashes happen at night.
 Only 28% of accidents occur during the daytime.
-According to the NHTSA, most accidents occur in June, July, and August.
+According to the NHTSA’s drunk driving statistics, most accidents occur in June, July, and August.

-Below are more statistics about drunk driving in the United States as documented by the Centers for Disease Control and Prevention and National Highway Traffic Safety Administration,
+Below are more drunk driving statistics in the United States as documented by the Centers for Disease Control and Prevention and National Highway Traffic Safety Administration,

-Even though drunk driving is a problem across all age groups, certain age groups account for most of the accidents.
+Even though drunk driving is a problem across all age groups, drunk driving statistics show that certain age groups account for most of the accidents.

 According to NHTSA, young people are the most susceptible to drunk driving.
 Drunk drivers aged between 21 and 24 accounted for 27% of the fatal crashes reported across all states in 2019.
 This age group is followed by 25- 34 drivers, who account for 25% of all fatal accidents.